MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/changelogs/mrtk3-pre-13-changelog.md

 - Added support for custom min/max ranges for sliders ([#11192](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/11192))
 - Added `SpeechRecognitionSubsystem` definition ([#11157](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/11157))
 - Added `WindowsSpeechRecognition` implementation of the `SpeechRecognitionSubsystem` ([#11157](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/11157))
-- Added new physically-accurate options for customizing rigidbody grab and fling behavior ([#11032](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11032))
+- Added new physically accurate options for customizing rigidbody grab and fling behavior ([#11032](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11032))
 - Added a button to automatically populate an empty MRTK Profile field with the default MRTK profile asset ([#11259](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11259))
 - Added a default Audio Mixer + mixer group for use with the new spatializer package ([#11271](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11271))
-- Added a `SpatializationMixer` property to `MRTKProfile` so scripts can lookup a reference to the correct spatializer mixer to use at runtime ([#11271](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11271))
+- Added a `SpatializationMixer` property to `MRTKProfile` so scripts can look up a reference to the correct spatializer mixer to use at runtime ([#11271](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11271))
 - Added `ConfigureSpatializationSettings` which can be used to ensure audio sources are properly connected to the spatializer mixer at runtime ([#11271](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11271))
 - Added additional UI controls (`UI/MRTK/Canvas`, `UI/MRTK/Canvas + Graphic Raycasting`, `UI/MRTK/Plate`, and `UI/MRTK/List Menu`) to the `UI/MRTK/` menu. ([#11281](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11281))
 - Added the brand-new, overhauled Dialog 2.0 API for efficient and extensible runtime dialog popups ([#11113](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/11113))